teriwu/sauced/README.md

 * Ryan Spurlock
 * Teresa Wu

-One stop shop for all your traveling info and booking needs.
+One stop shop for all your restaurant info

 ## Intended market

-People who enjoy traveling or would like to explore a new local place.
-For Travelers who are already at their destination and could receive more information about their current location.
+People who enjoy discovering new and exciting restaurants at a specific location.

 ## Functionality